Top U.N. court won't dismiss Israel genocide case but stops short of ordering Gaza cease-fire

 The ICJ is a civil court and generally rules on disputes between U.N. member states.
 Though its decisions are binding, the fact that it has no means to enforce its rulings means countries can get away with ignoring them, such as in the case of Russia's ongoing invasion of Ukraine.

 In 2022, the ICJ ruled that Russia must "immediately suspend the military operations that it commenced on 24 February 2022 in the territory of Ukraine," after the Ukrainian government brought a case alleging that Russia's military was also committing genocide.
-Fighting in Ukraine is ongoing.
+The fighting in Ukraine is ongoing.

 Michal Ben-Gal in Tel Aviv, Anhelina Shamlii in London, and Pamela Falk at the United Nations contributed to this report.